amanda-ruby/cgap_test/README.md

 Interview challenge.

 *To Run* (These instructions assume knowledge of Python and virtualenv)
+1. Download cgap_test.zip to your computer, and extract to location of your choice.
-1. Use virtualenv and requirements.txt to create the Python environment.
+2. Use virtualenv and requirements.txt to create the Python environment.
 This project was built with Python 3.7.3 and tested on macOS Mojave (although OS shouldn't matter).
-2. Run cgap_test with the command "python manage.py runserver"
+3. Run cgap_test with the command "python manage.py runserver"
-3. Navigate your browser (Chrome preferred) to [ip]:[port]/participants/ to access the submission form, or [ip]:[port]/participants/list to see the list of logged participants.
+4. Navigate your browser (Chrome preferred) to [ip]:[port]/participants/ to access the submission form, or [ip]:[port]/participants/list/ to see the list of logged participants.

 *Implementation Notes*
 - Mutations and Environmental Exposures are stored as JSON strings.